ans-group/docs.ukfast.co.uk/source/cloud/flex/general/passwordretrieval.md

-# Retrieving passwords for Flex instances
+# Retrieving passwords for eCloud Flex instances

 The public-key-encrypted instance password can be retrieved and decrypted (when available) using the corresponding private-key, useful for decrypting the `Administrator` password within Windows instances.
 The methods for doing so are outlined here.